When are Asthma Control Questionnaires sent?

 • Have a dual diagnosis of Asthma AND COPD

-• Issues that suggest they may struggle with understanding or completing the questionnaire, e.g. needing an interpreter, reading or literacy issues, or a learning disability.
+• Issues that suggest they may struggle with understanding or completing the questionnaire, e.g. needing an interpreter, reading or literacy issues.

 • Are under the age of 13 (this can be increased to exclude anyone under 18)